Hero background

 About section

-An educational project in a rural Kenyan community that lets you work alongside local teachers in a community nursery school, sharing time, activities, and daily life with children and local staff.
+A community education project in rural Kenya, working alongside local teachers in a community kindergarten and sharing time, activities and daily life with children and educators.

-In Ahero, a rural community in the Kisumu region, the Community Resource Centre's nursery school is far more than a classroom: it's a safe space where children take their first steps in learning, play, and connecting with others.
-Here, education happens through everyday gestures, shared routines, and a great deal of personal attention — in a setting with limited resources but a strong sense of community.
+In Ahero, a rural community in Kisumu County, the kindergarten at the Community Resource Centre is much more than a school.
+It's a safe space where children take their first steps in learning, play and getting on with each other.
+Education here happens through everyday moments, shared routines and plenty of personal attention, in a setting with limited resources but a strong sense of community.

-This project was born to support local teachers in their day-to-day work, bringing more time, presence, and care to children aged 3 to 6.
-As a participant, you're not replacing anyone: you observe, collaborate, play, learn, and help create a calm and nurturing environment.
-An experience that puts you in direct contact with the community and lets you understand, from the inside, what early childhood education looks like in a world very different from your own.
+The project is there to support the local teachers in the day-to-day, giving more time, presence and care to children aged 3 to 6.
+As a participant, you're not "replacing" anyone: you observe, lend a hand, play, learn and help create a calm, stimulating space.
+It's an experience that puts you in direct contact with the community and gives you a closer look, from the inside, at how early-years education works in a setting that's probably very different from your own.

 Why participate

-Work alongside local teachers in daily activities with children aged 3 to 6, contributing through play, creativity, and presence — always respecting the local pace and methods.
+Work alongside the local teachers in the day-to-day with children aged 3 to 6, contributing through games, creativity and presence, in line with the rhythms and methods of the setting.

 The Weekly Program